All Your Bidet FAQs, Answered

 • Low water pressure: Your bidet may be indicating an issue with household water pressure!
 If water pressure is low throughout the house, you likely need to call a plumber.

 • Sediment buildup: If you have hard water, your bidet may suffer from sediment buildup.
-Run the self-cleaning option or gently clean the nozzle with a damp cloth to clear sediment buildup
+Run the self-cleaning option, or gently clean the nozzle with a damp cloth to clear sediment buildup

 • Leaking: Check for puddles of water around your toilet that could indicate a leaking hose that needs to be tightened or replaced.